Rhine Valley Rhineland Palatinate, Germany Travel Guide

 For quick and inexpensive bites, seek out Imbiss stalls and German bakeries.

-Vegetarian options are increasingly available, especially in larger towns and metropolitan areas.
+Vegetarian choices are increasingly available, especially in larger towns and metropolitan areas.
 A lot of restaurants offer at least one vegetarian choice.
 Vegan options are less common but growing, notably in more cosmopolitan areas.
 Look for "vegetarisch" (vegetarian) or "vegan" on the menu.

 Growing availability, specifically in urban areas.